RSS

 Threat Detection Policies and Rules

-Threat detection policies now have three “flavors”, following the same model in our SaaS platform.
+Threat detection policies now have three “flavors”, following the same model as our SaaS platform.

 • Default/Managed Policies